 Julie Park Haubner is a researcher at UCLA-CRESST (National Center for Research on Evaluation, Standards, and Student Testing) specializing in implementation of formative assessment and evaluation of instructional programs.
 She holds an A.B. in Classics and an Ed.M. in Language and Literacy from Harvard and a Ph.D. in Curriculum and Teacher Education from Stanford.
 She is a National Board Certified Teacher in English Language Arts.
 For six years, Julie was a K-8 teacher and literacy specialist in Massachusetts, California, and Washington state.

-Brian Johnsrud is a social science research associate at Stanford's Center for Spatial and Textual Analysis (CESTA).
-In CESTA, he co-directs the Poetic Media Lab, which researches how people engage with narratives across media in the 21st century.
-He also directs the Stanford digital humanities Graduate Research Fellows Program.
+Brian Johnsrud is the group manager of core academic content for Khan Academy.
+Previously, he was a social science research associate at Stanford's Center for Spatial and Textual Analysis (CESTA), where he co-directed the Poetic Media Lab, which researches how people engage with narratives across media in the 21st century.
+He also directed the Stanford digital humanities Graduate Research Fellows Program.
 Brian has built a number of digital tools for enhanced learning, such as Lacuna (www.lacunastories.com), a digital annotation platform that allows students and instructors to annotate course materials and engage in collaborative, social discussion on texts.
 His research also used tools like eye-tracking and annotation to study the reception of contemporary literature.
 Brian's research focuses on the use of the past in contemporary decision-making, and his PhD dissertation looked at the role of Crusader rhetoric in the U.S. and the Middle East after 9/11.

 Rob Lucas is a curriculum designer and educational technologist living in Durham, North Carolina.
 He holds a Ph.D. in education from Stanford University as well as an A.B. and M.Ed. from Harvard University.
 He was a middle school social studies teacher and then taught social studies methods at the college level, both in eastern North Carolina.
 He is the author of People Need to Know: Confronting History in the Heartland.